gflze/CS2-ZE-Configs/README.md

-        "templated":        false,  // OPTIONAL - (bool) Whether boss is templated and has name fixup "showbeaten":       true,   // OPTIONAL - (bool) Whether top boss damage should be displayed after boss death "timeout":          0.0,    // OPTIONAL - (float) Specify time before boss health is hidden after taking no damage "offset":           0.0     // OPTIONAL - (float) Specify amount of health to ADD to displayed health (negative to subtract)
+        "templated":        false,  // OPTIONAL - (bool) Whether boss is templated and has name fixup "showbeaten":       true,   // OPTIONAL - (bool) Whether top boss damage should be displayed after boss death "timeout":          0.0,    // OPTIONAL - (float) Specify time before boss health is hidden after taking no damage "offset":           0.0,    // OPTIONAL - (float) Specify amount of health to ADD to displayed health (negative to subtract)
+        "maxhp":            0.0     // OPTIONAL - (float) If the boss has more than this HP, it will not start showing on the HUD (0.0 = no limit)
     }
 ]
 ```